trianglefraternitymtu/trianglefraternitymtu.github.io/README.md

 $ docker run -v $PWD:/site -p 80:4000 -it trianglefraternitymtu/website
 ```

-Alternativly, after cloning this repository, user `docker compose up` to start the container and mount the volume correctly.
+Alternatively, after cloning this repository, use `docker compose up` to start the container and mount the volume correctly.